-Ramona Reyes was appointed to the Columbus City Schools Board of Education in January 2009 to advocate for a quality education for all children.
-She is currently serving in her second term and is the first Hispanic elected member of the Board.
-She chairs the Public Engagement Committee which has championed the annual Columbus City Schools Children’s Day celebrations, “Kicking it with CSS” a student lead radio show, and the parent ambassador program.
+Ramona R. Reyes was appointed to the Columbus City Schools Board of Education in January 2009 to advocate for a quality education for all children.
+She is the currently serving in her second term as Vice President, and is the first Hispanic elected member of the Board.
+She chairs the Public Engagement Committee which has championed the annual Columbus City Schools Children’s Day celebrations, “Kicking it with CSS” a student lead radio show, and the student/parent ambassador program.

-She is the director of the Our Lady of Guadalupe Center at Catholic Social Services.
-She also works for a woman owned company, Working Partners as a consultant.
-Prior to coming to the Center, she worked as a Human Resource professional at Nationwide Insurance were she was employed for 24 years.
+Ramona R. Reyes is the director of the Our Lady of Guadalupe Center at Catholic Social Services.
+Prior to coming to the Center, she worked as a Human Resource professional at Nationwide Insurance where she was employed for 24 years.
 Ramona R. Reyes is a bilingual trainer with Working Partners®.

-Ramona is the recipient of the Champions of Diversity Pioneer award and an EXPY from Experience Columbus for serving as chair CAPA’s Latino Festival steering committee.
+Ramona received the Champions of Diversity Pioneer award and an EXPY from Experience Columbus as chair CAPA’s Latino Festival steering committee.
 She was featured in the inaugural edition of Women's Book and the 2013 WELD - Women You Should Know Calendar.
 She has been named a Columbus Hispanic Hero by the City of Columbus and the Columbus Crew, served as the Publisher for Who’s Who in Latino Columbus, and named a Distinguished Hispanic Ohioan by the Ohio Commission on Hispanic/Latino Affairs and the Governor of Ohio.